MeganRoberts-dev/office_duties/README.md

 ### Acknowledgements
 > [!IMPORTANT]
-> A heartfelt thank you to [Code Institute] for the exceptional learning material that inspired and guided this project.
-A special note of gratitude goes to my Code Institute mentor, [Tim Nelson], for his steadfast support, encouragement, and invaluable advice throughout this rewarding journey.
+> A heartfelt thank you to Code Institute for the exceptional learning material that inspired and guided this project.
+A special note of gratitude goes to my Code Institute mentor, TTim Nelson, for his steadfast support, encouragement, and invaluable advice throughout this rewarding journey.
 Additionally, I want to thank my co-wokers for prompting me with this grest idea.